marko-knoebl/slides/src/sections/python-intermediate/50-oop-en.md

 # Object-oriented programming and classes

-## object orientation in Python "Everything is an object"
+## Object orientation in Python: "Everything is an object"

 ```py
 a = 20